Axia-Tech/AXIA-wiki/docs/general/glossary.md

 entitled to (for that period), where the commission determines the rate of distribution for the remaining rewards set out for the nominators that are backing that validator.

-## Common Good (Parachain)
+## Common Good (Allychain)

-A parachain which does not win a parachain slot due to winning a slot auction, but is allowed on due to providing a common good service for the network.
+A allychain which does not win a allychain slot due to winning a slot auction, but is allowed on due to providing a common good service for the network.

 ## Community Queue